nickjakubowski/emailLambda/README.md

 The function can be tested manually by sending a POST request with the payload in the shape below to the address provided by the API Gateway.

 payload: `{ "to": "example@example.com", "subject": "Your Subject", "body": "The text of the email" }`

+The function will reply with a 200 OK and a json body: `{"message":"email sent!"}`